Abalone: Threat of extinction

-Abalones are one of the many classes of organism threatened with extinction due to overfishing and the acidification of oceans from anthropogenic carbon dioxide, as reduced pH erodes their shells.
-In the 21st century, white, pink, and green abalone are on the United States federal endangered species list, and possible restoration sites have been proposed for the San Clemente Island and Santa Barbara Island areas.
-The possibility of farming abalone to be reintroduced into the wild has also been proposed, with these abalone having special tags to help track the population.
+Abalone are critically threatened due to overfishing and the acidification of oceans as lower pH erodes the calcium carbonate in their shells.
+In the 21st century, white, pink, and green abalone are on the United States federal endangered species list.
+Possible restoration sites have been proposed for the San Clemente Island and Santa Barbara Island areas.
+Reintroduction of farming abalone to the wild has been proposed, with these abalone having special tags to help track the population.

 Species

 The number of species that are recognized within the genus Haliotis has fluctuated over time, and depends on the source that is consulted.
 The number of recognized species range from 30 to 130.
+As of 2025, 70 extant species were listed as accepted in MolluscaBase.
 This list finds a compromise using the WoRMS database, plus some species that have been added, for a total of 57.
 The majority of abalone have not been rated for conservation status.
 Those that have been reviewed tend to show that the abalone in general is an animal that is declining in numbers, and will need protection throughout the globe.